-- Observations versus interpretations: generalizations (you always/never do/say something) and stereotypes (women, men, Latinos, English people do or say . . .).
-True observations support the stage of the Open Mind. - Feelings versus judgments: describing with words that express disapproval (you are insensitive, selfish, cold, etc.) or feelings of self that attribute intention that cannot be vouchsafed (I feel abandoned, devalued, cheated. . . .).
-Real feelings allow the unfolding of the Open Heart. - Needs versus strategies: "I need you to do this or that for me," "I need money," "I need you to be more considerate, gentle."

-Expressing universal needs/values, instead of the above strategies, sets the stage for the Open Mind.

-- The silent stage of presencing that denotes a real connection has been reached between the two parts. - Requests versus demands: here the distinction is more subtle.
+- Observations versus interpretations; among the latter generalizations (you always, never do/say something), stereotypes (women, men, Latinos, English people do or say...).
+True observations support the stage of the Open Mind. - Feelings versus judgments: among the latter describing with words that express disapproval (you are insensitive, selfish, cold, etc.) or feelings of self that attribute intention that cannot be vouchsafed (I feel abandoned, devalued, cheated...).
+Real feelings allow the unfolding of the Open Heart. - Needs versus strategies: among the latter "I need you to do this or that for me", "I need money", "I need you to be more considerate, gentle, ..."
+Expressing universal needs/values, instead of the above strategies, sets the stage for the Open Mind. - The silent stage of presencing which denotes a real connection has been reached between the two parts - Requests versus demands: here the distinction is more subtle.
 A demand can be phrased as a genuine request.
-Only the answer the requester offers to a "No" indicates whether it was a true request.
+Only the answer the requester offers to a "no" indicates whether it was a true request or not.